KDE/digikam-doc/asset_management/data_protection.rst

 This is for the courageous ones.
 Fuse ZFS

-Oracle has also started an initiative with its btrfs file system, which still is in an alpha stage.
-It employs the same protection technique as zfs does, and it's available on Linux®, although it is not yet part of the stock kernel.
+Oracle has also started an initiative with its **btrfs** file system.
+It employs the same protection technique as **zfs** does, and it's available on Linux®.

 Human Errors
 ------------